-Discussion Paper were calculated from the daily 3-hourly data at the $2.5^{\circ} \times 2.5^{\circ}$ grid.
-The monthly mean 5 SCIAMACHY SSI and the corresponding cosine of solar zenith angle (SZA) were gridded at the $2.5^{\circ} \times 2.5^{\circ}$ grid to match the ISCCP-FD grid.
+The monthly mean SCIAMACHY SSI values were compared with ISCCP-FD SRF for one year of global data in 2006, because ISCCP-FD was not available for 2008.
+The 3-hourly monthly mean ISCCP-FD shortwave downwelling fluxes (SDF) at the surface were calculated from the daily 3hourly data at the $2.5^{\circ} \times 2.5^{\circ}$ grid.
+The monthly mean SCIA-MACHY SSI and the corresponding cosine of solar zenith angle (SZA) were gridded at the $2.5^{\circ} \times 2.5^{\circ}$ grid to match the ISCCP-FD grid.
 The ISCCP-FD SDF 3-hourly monthly means at every grid were interpolated at the SCIAMACHY measurement time according to the cosine of SZA which was included in the SCIAMACHY SSI product.
-Discussion Paper The interpolated ISCCP-FD SDF was only used for the snow/ice free regions.
-Both SCIAMACHY SSI and ISCCP-FD provided the surface solar irradiances for the clearand full-sky situations at every grid box, therefore the interpolations were performed on the data sets for both situations.
+The interpolated ISCCP-FD SDF was only used for the snow/ice free regions.
+Both SCIAMACHY SSI and ISCCP-FD provided the surface solar irradiances for the clear- and full-sky situations at every grid box, therefore the interpolations were performed on the data sets for both situations.
 The clear-sky products were calculated without cloud input parameters, thus the clear- and full-sky products were identical at the grids without clouds.